echelonagents/promptengineering-guide/docs/05_ai_applications.md

 # AI Applications

-Week five focuses on integrating language models into real-world applications.
+Integrate language models into real-world applications.
 We explore common patterns and discuss how to evaluate systems in production.

 ## Outline
 - application patterns
 - system architecture and data pipelines
 - evaluation and feedback
 - safety considerations
 - monitoring and logging
-- implementation exercise
+- implementation exercise: conversational AI chatbot

 ## 1. Application Patterns
 LLMs power a variety of services including chatbots, summarization tools and knowledge extraction pipelines.
 We survey each of these patterns and discuss the design considerations involved.